-The approximation is a heuristic one, but Chickering & Heckerman (1997) give an argument that it may perform well in practice1.
-Furthermore, they provide an empirical study, using multinomial mixtures, that shows the approximation to be quite good.
-In all experiments, it was at least as accurate and sometimes more accurate than the standard approximation obtained using Laplace's method (e.g., Tierney & Kadane, 1986).
+The approximation is a heuristic one.
+Nonetheless, in an empirical study with multinomial mixtures, Chickering & Heckerman (1997) have found the approximation to be quite good.
+In all experiments, this approximation was at least as accurate and sometimes more accurate than the standard approximation obtained using Laplace's method (e.g., Tierney & Kadane, 1986).